JAXA: Small body exploration: Hayabusa mission

-On 9 May 2003, Hayabusa (meaning, Peregrine falcon), was launched from an M-V rocket.
+On 9 May 2003, Hayabusa (meaning Peregrine falcon), was launched from an M-V rocket.
 The goal of the mission was to collect samples from a small near-Earth asteroid named 25143 Itokawa.
 The craft rendezvoused with the asteroid in September 2005.
 It was confirmed that the spacecraft successfully landed on the asteroid in November 2005, after some initial confusion regarding the incoming data.
 Hayabusa returned to Earth with samples from the asteroid on 13 June 2010.

+Hayabusa was the world's first spacecraft to return asteroid samples to Earth and the world's first spacecraft to make a round trip to a celestial body farther from Earth than the Moon.

+Hayabusa2 was launched in 2014 and returned samples from asteroid 162173 Ryugu to Earth in 2020.

-Lunar explorations
+Lunar exploration

-After Hiten in 1990, ISAS planned a lunar penetrator mission called LUNAR-A but after delays due to technical problems, the project was terminated in January 2007.
+After Hiten in 1990, JAXA planned a lunar penetrator mission called LUNAR-A but after delays due to technical problems, the project was terminated in January 2007.
 The seismometer penetrator design for LUNAR-A may be reused in a future mission.

-On 14 September 2007, JAXA succeeded in launching the lunar orbit explorer Kaguya, also known as SELENE (costing 55 billion yen including launch vehicle), the largest such mission since the Apollo program, on an H-2A rocket.
-Its mission is to gather data on the Moon's origin and evolution.
+On 14 September 2007, JAXA succeeded in launching the lunar orbit explorer Kaguya, also known as SELENE, on an H-2A rocket (costing 55 billion yen including launch vehicle), the largest such mission since the Apollo program.
+Its mission was to gather data on the Moon's origin and evolution.
 It entered lunar orbit on 4 October 2007.
-After 1 year and 8 months it impacted the lunar surface on 10 June 2009 at 18:25 UTC.
+After 1 year and 8 months, it impacted the lunar surface on 10 June 2009 at 18:25 UTC.

-JAXA plans to launch its first lunar surface mission, SLIM (Smart Lander for Investigating Moon) on an Epsilon rocket in fiscal year 2019.
+JAXA launched its first lunar surface mission SLIM (Smart Lander for Investigating Moon) in 2023.
+It successfully soft landed on 19 January 2024 at 15:20 UTC, making Japan the 5th country to do so.
+The main goal of SLIM was to improve the accuracy of spacecraft landing on the Moon and to land a spacecraft within 100 meters of its target, which no spacecraft had achieved before.
+SLIM landed 55 meters from the target landing site, and JAXA announced that it was the world's first successful "pinpoint landing.
+Although it landed successfully, it landed with the solar panels oriented westwards, facing away from the Sun at the start of lunar day, thereby failing to generate enough power.
+The lander operated on internal battery power, which was fully drained that day.
+The mission's operators hope that the lander will wake up after a few days when sunlight should hit the solar panels.